Now that the IRLP Node has been running smoothly for a few months, I’ve decided to try the Nano Node SE with an external radio.

 I ordered the Kenwood TM-D710GA today.
-I didn’t see anything else that really came close.
+I didn’t see anything else that really came close for digital modes.
 It fits my needs perfectly for this upgrade.
 Besides, I already own a Kenwood TH-D74 handheld, so these should work great together.

 The screw terminal DB9 has arrived, and the data cables are on order with the radio.

 Mounting Mast Dia: 1.25 – 2.50″

 I will be adding a 5ft section to the existing 5ft chimney mast and mounting the Comet GP-3 at the top.
 Just under the GP-3, I’ll be mounting the packet radio antenna, and positioning it for best signal path to AA6HF.
 This should be an improvement for the packet radio operation here, as the current antenna height is right at the tree level.
 Setting the antenna at 5ft above the tree line has to be an improvement.
 The GP-3 will be connected using CNT400 coax

 I’ll be looking into connecting the radio as an APRS iGate.

 One of the main reasons for installing this upgrade is so I can get IRLP whenever I want it without having to depend on some other system that I have no control over.

 Recently I discovered I could no longer copy the Alaska Morning Net on my scanner radio at work.
 I can only guess that there was a node nearby, close enough, that I could hear it transmitting the AMN on 449.16 and now that node has ceased operation.

 With my own IRLP node, I’ll be able to participate in the net, where before, I could only listen.
 Should be fun to check in!